tonysparks/litavm/README.md

 | op  | op  | op  | op  | op  | op  | Adr | v1  | v1  | v1  | v1  | Reg | Adr | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  |
 | op  | op  | op  | op  | op  | op  | Adr | v1  | v1  | v1  | v1  | 0   | Imm | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  | v2  |
 | jmp | jmp | jmp | jmp | jmp | jmp | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   | v   |

+Registers
+==
+There are 9 total registers, three reserved and six general purpose.
+Registers can contain a 32 bit value (either int or float); use the appropriate `opcode` to interpret the value of the register correctly (`opcodes` come in three flavors `I`, 'F`, `B` to parse 32 bit int, 32 bit float and 8 bit bytes respectively.
+Additionally, the register can contain a memory address, as all memory addresses are 32 bit.

+* `$sp` is the stack pointer and is available for read/write
+* `$pc` is the program counter and is available for read
+* `$r` stores the return address when invoking a `CALL` instruction; this is available for read/write
+* `$a` is a general purpose register for read/write
+* `$b` is a general purpose register for read/write
+* `$c` is a general purpose register for read/write
+* `$i` is a general purpose register for read/write
+* `$j` is a general purpose register for read/write
+* `$k` is a general purpose register for read/write

 Operation Codes
 ==